ethz-asl/nbvplanner/README.md

 # TODO

-- OcTree collision avoidance: Multiple rays to secure approximated tube and not just a line
 - IG account for occupied voxels as well
-- Compute global information gain (ratio of explored area to total area)
+- Find way to map free cells, not only occupied
 - Strategies to account for zero IG detection (e.g. go back along the path, increase size of sampling space, among others)

 # Planner execution